 There are several ways you can be on the lookout for hazardous manual tasks, including:

-- reviewing available information such as records of workplace injuries and accidents, inspection reports and workers compensation claims as they can help identify which manual tasks may cause harm
+- reviewing available information such as records of workplace injuries and accidents, inspection reports and work injury insurance claims, as they can help identify which manual tasks may cause harm

-- observing trends as they may show certain tasks have more characteristics which make them hazardous.
-This will help the decision process in determining which manual tasks should be addressed as a priority.
+- observing trends which may show certain tasks have more characteristics which make them hazardous.
+This will help the decision process in determining which manual task hazards should be addressed as a priority.

-Conducting a risk assessment is the best way to help examine the traits of the relative hazardous manual task in more detail.
-It is required for any manual tasks that have been identified as being dangerous unless the risk is well known and you know how to control it.
+Conducting a risk assessment is the best way to examine in more detail the traits of a particular hazardous manual task you have identified as being dangerous, unless the risk is well known and you know how to control it.

-- which postures, movements (or lack of movement) and forces of the task pose a risk
+- which postures, movements (or lack of movement) and forces of a task pose a risk

 - where they pose a risk during the task

 The following questions can help you determine which postures, movements and forces of a task pose a risk.

 - repetitive movement?